Canon 1D vs Sony RX10 IV

 The Canon EOS-1D and the Sony Cyber-shot DSC-RX10 IV are two digital cameras that were announced, respectively, in September 2001 and September 2017.
 The 1D is a DSLR, while the RX10 IV is a fixed lens compact.
 The cameras are based on an APS-H (1D) and an one-inch (RX10 IV) sensor.
-The Canon has a resolution of 4.1 megapixel, whereas the Sony provides 20 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 4.1 megapixels, whereas the Sony provides 20 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1D vs Sony RX10 IV

 The side-by-side display below illustrates the physical size and weight of the Canon 1D and the Sony RX10 IV.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
-All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1D – represents the basis or 100 percent across all the size and weight measures).
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX10 IV is considerably smaller (49 percent) than the Canon 1D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.